gabrieudev/amarelo/README.md

 ## Introduction

-This project aims to provide a REST API capable of registering users and handling airline reservations.
-Additionally, the project implements JWT authentication, role-based authorization for users, and encryption of payment information, following the best and most current industry practices to ensure data integrity.
+This project was developed for an academic assignment in Object-Oriented Analysis (OOA), as a conclusion to the course.
+The API implements authentication with JWTs, authorization through user roles, encryption of payment information, using the best and most up-to-date market practices to ensure the integrity of sensitive data, and endpoints for manipulating entities that, in addition to allowing flight reservations, validate inputs and business rules.

 ## Features